 - Be a citizen or permanent legal resident of the United States

-Applicants who meet the criteria must do the following to become a Montana notary:
+Applicants must do the following to become a Montana notary public.

 - Download your certificate of commission.